thefalc/instabread-codelab-sample/README.md

 ## Skyflow Studio and API credentials

 Skyflow Studio is a web-based app for creating and managing vaults.
-You can also do all vault operations via APIs, but for this codelab you’ll use the Studio.
+You can also do all vault operations via APIs, but for this codelab you'll use the Studio.

 ![Skyflow Studio](images/skyflow-studio-dashboard.png "Skyflow Studio")